SABARNO-PRAMANICK/SABARNO-PRAMANICK/README.md

 ## Hi there 👋

-I'm **Sabarno Pramanick**, a passionate about Data Science and Quantum Computing, aiming to grow with the world.
+I'm **Sabarno Pramanick**.
 Welcome to my GitHub profile, where I showcase projects and ideas that align with my career goals and interests!

 ---